OF COVENANTS, CONDITIONS AND RESTRICTIONS

 amenities in the property described in Article Three hereof, and, to this end,

-desires to bring such property within the scheme of the Amended Original and
+desires to bring such property within the scheme of the Original Declaration

-Supplemental Declarations and add it to the property now comprising the Subdivision,
+and add it to the property now comprising the Subdivision, by subjecting such

-by subjecting such property to the easements, covenants, conditions, restrictions,
+property to the easements, covenants, conditions, restrictions, liens and charges

 WHEREAS, Declarant has deemed it desirable, for the efficient preservation of